HigherOrderCO/Kind/README.md

 When most people hear about formal proofs, they naturally think about mathematics and security, or, "boring stuff".
-While it is true that formal proofs can be used to formalize theorems and verify software correctness, Formality's approach is different: we focus in using proofs as a tool to **enhance developer productivity**.
+While it is true that formal proofs can be used to formalize theorems and verify software correctness, Formality's approach is different: we focus on using proofs as a tool to **enhance developer productivity**.

 There is little doubt left that adding types to untyped languages greatly